Sparky

 Prices vary across Australia based on labour rates and the prevalence of heritage properties requiring specialist cornice work.

 At the city level, Sydney is the baseline at $150–$1,500 per job.
-Melbourne tracks close to Sydney, with strong demand driven by period home renovations across the inner suburbs.
-Brisbane sits slightly lower, with simpler profiles being the norm.
-Perth and Adelaide typically run 10–15% above eastern capitals.
+Melbourne tracks close to Sydney, with strong demand driven by period home renovations in inner suburbs where Victorian and Edwardian terraces have some of the most elaborate residential cornice profiles in Australia.
+Brisbane sits slightly lower, with simpler profiles being the norm in Queensland's housing stock.
+Perth and Adelaide typically run 10–15% above eastern capitals due to smaller trade pools.

-Within any city, the split is between modern homes (where standard cove cornice or square-set is the norm) and period homes (where ornate profiles, heritage matching, and ceiling roses drive costs up).
+Within any city, the split is between modern homes (where standard cove cornice, square-set, or shadowline is the norm) and period homes (where ornate profiles, heritage matching, and ceiling roses drive costs up).
 Inner-city suburbs with Victorian, Edwardian, and Federation housing stock consistently sit at the higher end.
 Newer suburbs with plasterboard construction and standard profiles are more predictable and cost-effective.
+The AWCI (Association of Wall and Ceiling Industries) is the peak industry body for plastering contractors and can help connect homeowners with qualified installers.

 How We Calculate

 Estimates are based on surveyed trade rates for plasterers, adjusted for each state and typical project scope.
 All prices include GST.
-Figures cover standard residential cornice installation.
+Figures cover standard residential cornice installation including supply, fitting, and finishing to a paint-ready surface.
 Heritage restoration with custom-moulded profiles may exceed these ranges.

 Know what you need?